isc-projects/bind9/README.md

 specifying `--enable-fixed-rrset` or `--disable-fixed-rrset` on the configure command line.
 By default, fixed rrset-order is disabled to reduce memory footprint.

+The `--enable-querytrace` option causes `named` to log every step of processing every query.
+This should only be enabled when debugging, because it has a significant negative impact on query performance.

 `make install` will install `named` and the various BIND 9 libraries.
 By default, installation is into /usr/local, but this can be changed with the